MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

 1. **TestLink**
    - **Description**: TestLink is a web-based test management tool that helps organize and manage test cases.
    - **Key Features**: Test case management, reporting, and integration with other tools like JIRA.
+   - **Use Cases**: Test case management for manual testing activities.
+   - **Advantages**: Comprehensive test management, integration with issue tracking systems.
+   - **Limitations**: Requires manual effort to execute tests.

 2. **PractiTest**
    - **Description**: PractiTest is an end-to-end test management tool that supports both manual and automated testing.
    - **Key Features**: Customizable dashboards, real-time reports, and seamless integration with automation tools.
+   - **Use Cases**: Managing both manual and automated tests in a single platform.
+   - **Advantages**: Centralized test management, detailed reporting.
+   - **Limitations**: Can be complex to set up and use initially.

 3. **Zephyr**
    - **Description**: Zephyr is a comprehensive test management tool that integrates with JIRA, providing robust support for manual testing.
    - **Key Features**: Test planning, execution, tracking, and reporting.
+   - **Use Cases**: Test management for JIRA users.
+   - **Advantages**: Tight integration with JIRA, supports Agile methodologies.
+   - **Limitations**: Can be costly for large teams or enterprises.

 ## Conclusion